Oromo conflict: OLA insurgency (2018–present)

 In April 2018 the OLF made peace with the Ethiopian government along with several other groups including the Ogaden National Liberation Front and Ginbot 7.
 The OLF leadership agreed to disarm its soldiers within 15 days of their arrival in Addis Ababa.
 According to then-OLF leader Ibsa Negewo, the OLF claimed to have 1,305 soldiers in Eritrea and 4,000 in West and South Oromia.
 The men stationed in Eritrea agreed to disarm but most of those in Oromia refused to do so despite their leaders’ wishes.
 One leader, Kumsa Diriba, also known as "Jaal Maro", failed to reach a deal with the government and after a falling out with the OLF, he split away from the OLF and formed OLF–Shene, also known as the Oromo Liberation Army (OLA).
 Security forces promised to crush the group within two weeks but haven't been able to do so even after 5 years of fighting.
 During the following two years, OLA killed 700 civilians in the East and West Guji Zones according to Haaji Umar Nagessa, a "veteran freedom fighter and tribal leader", who was assassinated by the OLA on 4 April 2020.

 2021

 In March 2021, the 22nd division of the Eritrean Defence Forces (EDF), already present in the Tigray Region during the Tigray War, was in Oromia Region to fight the OLA, according to Freedom Friday.
 The 22nd division was led by Haregot Furzun.
 The OLA insurgency continued through much of 2021.
 On 31 October, the OLA took control of Kamisee, simultaneously to the Tigray Defense Forces taking control of Kombolcha.

 Peace agreement

 The first OLA peace deal was launched in April 2023, mediated by Tanzania, but it ended without success.
 A second attempt took place in November 2023 in Dar es Salaam, in collaboration with IGAD; however, this negotiation also failed to produce an agreement.
-Finally, on December 1, 2024, OLA representative Jaal Senay Negasa signed a peace deal with Oromia Region President Shimelis Abdisa.
+On December 1, 2024, an OLA faction led by Jaal Senay Negasa signed a peace deal with Oromia Region President Shimelis Abdisa.